CA-CST-SII/Software-Standards/C#_Standards.md

 *	Avoid Using String.Empty for Empty String Tests
 *	Data Access Must be based on Stored Procedure Calls
 *	Avoid Direct Access to Database Tables
-*	No Embedded, User-facing Strings
 *	Avoid Superclass Knowing Subclass
-*	No 'magic' Numbers
 *	Use an accessor method known a getter and a setter

 ##[Contents] (https://github.com/CA-CST-SII/Software-Standards/blob/master/C%23_Standards.md#contents)